Sample Controllers

 Right stick button (press right stick)

 ※ L1, L2, R1, R2 can be used in any combination.
-For example, if you hold down both L1 and L2 and operate the right stick, you can operate the two left flippers at the same time.
+For example, pressing both L1 and L2 while operating the right stick allows simultaneous operation of the two left flippers.

 Left stick horizontal axis